MSU head coach Tom Izzo addresses the media following the Spartans NCAA Tournament run.

 Michigan State vs. Virginia photos by USA TODAY Sports

 No. 22 Michigan State vs. No. 12 Wisconsin photos by USA TODAY Sports

 No. 22 Michigan State at No. 24 Iowa photos by USA TODAY Sports

 * Eight-Time National Coach of the Year

-Entering his 19th year directing the Spartan program, head coach Tom Izzo has compiled an impressive list of accomplishments, including the 2000 NCAA National Championship, seven regular-season Big Ten Championships, three Big Ten Tournament titles, six Final Four appearances, eight National Coach of the Year awards and a Big Ten-best 16 straight NCAA Tournament appearances.
+Having recently completed his 19th year directing the Spartan program, head coach Tom Izzo has compiled an impressive list of accomplishments, including the 2000 NCAA National Championship, seven regular-season Big Ten Championships, four Big Ten Tournament titles, six Final Four appearances, eight National Coach of the Year awards and a Big Ten-best 17 straight NCAA Tournament appearances.

 These accomplishments, however, are not what make Izzo one of the best in the game, but rather it is his insatiable desire to accomplish more.